nlfiedler/goswat/README.md

 ## TODO ##

-- Make the Scheme and Tcl interpreters work well enough for real work
+- Get bakeneko working well enough for real work
 - Utilize one of the following to facilitate a pseudo GUI in the console:
   - [termbox](https://github.com/nsf/termbox)
   - [gocurse](https://github.com/jabb/gocurse)